Yukio Aoshima: Governor of Tokyo

 Aoshima ran for Governor of Tokyo in 1995, without major party support and again without campaigning beyond state-sponsored posters and TV spots.
 Knock Yokoyama, also a comedian, was elected as governor of Osaka Prefecture in the same election cycle.

 As governor, Aoshima cancelled a costly "World City" exposition that Governor Shun'ichi Suzuki planned to have held in Odaiba in 1996, calling it a "legacy of the bubble economy era".
 In the wake of this act, which had formed the bulk of the basis for Aoshima's gubernatorial campaign, his administration was viewed as largely ineffective.
 He resigned after four years in office, by which time he was known as "Mr. Broken Manifesto".

 During his tenure as governor, Aoshima became the target of an assassination attempt in May 1995, when a parcel bomb was mailed to his Tokyo office.
 The bomb, intended for Aoshima, exploded in the face of his assistant, severely wounding him.
 It is believed that the bomb was mailed by members of the Japanese doomsday cult Aum Shinrikyo.
 Aum member Naoko Kikuchi was accused of the bombing but was acquitted after a trial in 2015.

 Aoshima ran for the House of Councillors again in the 2001 election and the 2004 election but failed to win a seat.
 He died of myelodysplastic syndrome in December 2006 at the age of 74.

+Legacy

+In the hit tv show bayside shakedown, the main character Shunsaku Aoshima catchphrase is "My last name is Aoshima, just like the Tokyo Governor.", Yukio Aoshima would go on to use a similar catchphrase on tv programs saying "My last name is Aoshima, just like the Wangan Police Station".